-You can speak to your genetic counsellor about any practical concerns you have too.
+You can speak to your health professional about any practical concerns you have too.
 For example, whether the results could affect life or travel insurance, job applications and mortgage applications, and what you can do about this.

-You don’t have to have a genetic test if you don’t want one, it’s a very personal choice.
+You don’t have to have a genetic test if you don’t want to, it’s a very personal choice.

-Waiting for and getting results can be a stressful time, and you might feel anxious or even guilty, but on the other hand you might feel relieved.
-And there are many good points about getting a test:
+Waiting for and getting results can be a stressful time, and some people feel anxious or even guilty, but on the other hand you might feel relieved when you get your results.
+There are many good points about getting a test:

 - it can give or confirm a diagnosis